alexbrumwell/Honours_project/Inbreeding_project/Inbreeding_code.md

-# Code for Inbreeding of Exmoor ponies
+# Code for genetic diversity and inbreeding analysis of Exmoor ponies

 ---
-* Title: Code for Inbreeding of Exmoor ponies
+* Title: Code for genetic diversity and inbreeding analysis of Exmoor ponies
 * Author: Alexandra Brumwell
 ---